Home

 Have you come across a vintage guitar deal and would like to get an idea of the vintage guitar values?
 Hey, don't be skeptical - stuff like this happens.
 Here's some examples I've come across in my travels:

-Back in the mid to late 70's when Cheap Trick was kicking up some dust with "Surrender" and "Dream Police", Rick Nielsen (guitarist for Cheap Trick) was known for playing signature Hamer guitars.
-One of his early trademarks was the checkerboard paint job on a Hamer Explorer.
+Back in the mid to late 70’s when Cheap Trick was kicking up some dust with "Surrender" and "Dream Police", Rick Nielsen (guitarist for Cheap Trick) was known for playing signature Hamer guitars.
+One of his early trademarks was the checkerboard paint job on a Hamer Standard (Explorer body).

 There was a kid a few years older than me at our church (I knew his dad) that went out and bought one of these signature models and then stuck it under his bed - and never played it!
 I'd love to come across one of these vintage guitar values!